usr-lab/team-folder-convention/README.md

 ---
  - Keep folder and file names short.
- - Use a *README.md* to describe what is contained in the folder.
+ - Use a *README.txt* to describe what is contained in the folder.
  - Use '-' for seperators in the file names and use upper camel case for folder naming (e.g. UpperCamelCase).
  - Do not use illegal web characters '.'()', '/', '&', etc.
  - Do not use spaces in any folder or file name (these appear as an ugly '%20' in the URL).